 - More modern: Is somewhat more recent (announced 1 year and 9 months after the G7).

-Reasons to prefer the Panasonic Lumix DMC-G7:
+Arguments in favor of the Panasonic Lumix DMC-G7:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).